Displaying Source Code(s)

 INSPECT- FOR REPLACING

-It is used to replace the occurrence of a single character or groups of
+It is used to replace the occurrence of a single character or

 characters in a data field.